+Another great iPad app for kids?
 One of the most popular preschool apps on the market is ABC Mouse Early Learning Academy and there’s a good reason why.
 The engaging games take the guesswork out of teaching kids how to read – leading them through alphabet sounds, word families, sight words and more.

 When kids are ready to learn about numbers, Kids Academy free apps are a great way to go.
 The preschool-friendly lessons include games, stories and songs that help kids grow a strong number concept.

 And speaking of math, kiddos will love learning about shapes and counting with Preschool Math · Basic Skills School.
 It won a Parent’s Choice Award so you know it’s good!